Semin-Cheon/Aligning_Defocus_series/README.md

 This is a MATLAB script to align Stack-TEM images by applyng Contrast stretching, Gaussian filtering, Tight masking, and COM method.

-Brifely, the process of masking has a procedure:
+Brifely, the process follows the procedures in bellow:
   1. Contrast stretching To TEM images to distinguish a target and boundary more clearly.
   2. Gaussian filtering to the result of "1." to neglect the effect of diffraction so that there is no dark-cross line inside a target.
   3. Tighit Masking